zacnider/fhevm-example-advanced-simplelottery/README.md

 ---

-## 📋 Overview
+## 📚 Overview

 @title SimpleLottery
-@notice Simple lottery using entropy oracle with FHE operations
+@notice Simple lottery using encrypted randomness with FHE operations
-@dev Example demonstrating how to use EntropyOracle with FHE for lottery winner selection This example shows:
+@dev Example demonstrating how to use encrypted randomness with FHE for lottery winner selection In this example, you will learn:
-- Integrating with an entropy oracle
+- Integrating with an encrypted randomness
 - Using encrypted entropy in FHE operations
 - FHE-based winner selection using entropy
 - Round-based lottery system